GOULD BAY CAMP

 Guests usually prefer to spend the majority of their time observing, photographing, and filming the penguins at the colony.
 Adélie penguins, Weddell seals, leopard seals, South Polar skua, snow petrels, and Antarctic petrels may also be spotted.
 Experienced field guides will accompany you to the colony each day and share their knowledge of this majestic wildlife.

-Limited charging facilities are available in the main tent.
+Solar powered charging facilities are available in the main tent.
 Two types of outlets are available: USB and 120V A/C (North American Type A or B plugs).
 Ensure your batteries are fully charged prior to leaving Union Glacier, you have back-up batteries on hand, and you leave any unnecessary electronics behind.
+The number of charging outlets is limited and overall power available is subject to sunlight.
 Please be courteous of your fellow photographers and do not leave electronics plugged in overnight.

 Even though we will have 24-hour daylight throughout our stay at Gould Bay, our camp time is the same as Punta Arenas, Chile and Union Glacier, where our flights originate.
 Our other camps at Mount Vinson and South Pole also operate on this same time.